 Common Name: Giant Larkspur

-Delphinium glaucum is a Perennial up to 1.80 metres tall.
+Delphinium glaucum is a perennial plant that can grow up to 1.80 metres tall.

 It has miscellaneous uses.